-- For targeted small group intervention to focus on key skills needed to aid and accelerate pupil’s progress once back into the classroom and school environment.
-E.g. Lexia, Speech and language therapy, mentoring and reciprocal reading.
+- Provide targeted small group intervention focussed on key skills to accelerate pupil’s progress both academically and personally.
+For example, Lexia, Speech and language therapy, mentoring and reciprocal reading.
 The focus of small group interventions changes frequently based on the needs of the pupils in our care.
-Pupils are selected based on progress data and teacher feedback to the TA's and SENDCO.
-Small group work will be reviewed half termly to track progress and monitor impact to ensure that pupils acquire the knowledge and cultural capital they need to succeed in life.
+Pupils are selected based on progress data and teacher feedback to the pupil coaches and SENDCO.
+Small group intervention is reviewed half termly to track progress and monitor impact to ensure that pupils acquire the knowledge and cultural capital they need to succeed in life.